-Circular economy unlocks growth and development without turning our limited resources into waste.
+A circular economy unlocks growth and development without turning our limited resources into waste.
 On the contrary, resembling the natural ecosystem, it keeps materials flowing and reintroduces them into the economy.
 In each value chain, multiple actors should work together to define new material loops, design new products and circular business models, while setting boundary conditions.

-Bax & Company has an expansive network that covers a wide range of sectors and areas, including material science, big data, robotics and environmental science.
+We connect clients with the right solution providers, from our expansive network that covers a wide range of sectors and areas, including material science, big data, robotics and environmental science.
 We are in close contact with many relevant stakeholders, such as cities, universities, SMEs and big players in the industry.
 We connect different parties that complement each other and we guide them in building solutions together.

-We support public authorities and industries with assessments of production lines and financial models in order to accelerate the transition towards a circular economy.
+We support public authorities and industries with assessments of production lines and financial models to accelerate the transition towards a circular economy.
 We arrange workshops and support the implementation of the transition strategy.